sgoldenlab/simba/docs/FSTTC.md

 Where  Δt parameter is a time-window (e.g 2000ms - Lee et al. 2019).
 P is the proportion of behavior B onsets that fall inside Δt following the onset of behavior A. TA is the proportion of the total session time that falls inside Δt following behavior A onset.
 TB is the proportion of the total session time that falls inside Δt following behavior B onset.

 >Note: Although  transitional relationships of behavioral events often are evaluated and visualized using Markov decision processes, such techniques may require mutually exclusive states and this introduces stastistical challenges for multi-individual environments.
-We recognise that the more sophisticated approach to explore casuse and effect in multi-individual environments would be [multi-agent reinforcement learning](https://medium.com/swlh/the-gist-multi-agent-reinforcement-learning-767b367b395f) techniques but.. yeah.. we don't have time to get into that :)
+We recognise that the more sophisticated approach to explore casuse and effect in multi-individual environments would be [multi-agent reinforcement learning](https://medium.com/swlh/the-gist-multi-agent-reinforcement-learning-767b367b395f) techniques but.. yeah.. this works and RL is complicated :)

 ## Part 1: Generate a dataset.